What is a false pregnancy test result?

-- A false negative pregnancy test means that you test negative but you ARE pregnant.
+- A false negative pregnancy test means that your pregnancy test is negative but you ARE pregnant.

-- Fertility treatment: If you receive shots of hCG or gonadotropins (for example, Pregynl, Profasi, Pergonal, APL) for ovulation it's posible to have a positive urine or blood pregnancy test for two to three weeks after the shot and not be pregnant.
+Fertility treatment: If you receive shots of hCG or gonadotropins (for example, Pregnyl, Profasi, Pergonal, APL) for ovulation, it's possible to have a positive urine or blood pregnancy test for two to three weeks after the shot and not be pregnant.
 A rising blood hCG level usually indicates a pregnancy.
 This is what happened to Kim Kardashian.

-- Chemical pregnancy - This is a pregnancy that has a positive pregnancy test but the embryo or fetus do not develop
+Chemical pregnancy: This is a pregnancy that has a positive pregnancy test but the embryo or fetus does not develop.

-- "Phantom-hCG" The most important though very rare false positive blood test is a woman who has a low positive blood pregnancy test, the urine test is negative, and she is not pregnant.
+Though very rare, a false positive blood test happens with a low positive blood pregnancy test, the urine test is negative, and there is no pregnancy.

-A "Phantom hCG" is a positive blood pregnancy test without being pregnant.
-Patients with a phantom hCG will have a persistently and not significantly rising positive blood pregnancy test but the urine test is negative.
+A "Phantom hCG" causes a positive blood pregnancy test without being pregnant.
+Patients with a phantom hCG will have a persistently yet not significantly rising positive blood pregnancy test while the urine test is negative.

 The hCG test, or pregnancy test, is one of the most common tests done in laboratories.
 It is assumed that an hCG assay detects only hCG or hCGß.
 This is not always the case. hCG kits can detect a wide and varying range of different hCG-related molecules in serum or urine samples.